apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

     S3A filesystem client is using the SDK region resolution chain.

 2021-06-23 19:56:56,073 [main] WARN  fs.FileSystem (FileSystem.java:createFileSystem(3464)) -
-    Failed to initialize fileystem s3a://osm-pds/planet: org.apache.hadoop.fs.s3a.AWSClientIOException: creating AWS S3 client on s3a://osm-pds:
+    Failed to initialize filesystem s3a://osm-pds/planet: org.apache.hadoop.fs.s3a.AWSClientIOException: creating AWS S3 client on s3a://osm-pds:
   com.amazonaws.SdkClientException: Unable to find a region via the region provider chain.
   Must provide an explicit region in the builder or setup environment to supply a region.: